julius-speech/julius/julius/00readme.txt

 BUGS
        There are some restrictions to the type and size of the models Julius can use.
 For a detailed explanation refer to the Julius documentation.
-       For bug-reports, inquires and comments please contact julius-info at lists.sourceforge.jp.
+       For bug-reports, inquires and comments should go to the GitHub site.

 COPYRIGHT
        Copyright (c) 1991-2013 Kawahara Lab., Kyoto University